 - Garden with your family.
 Allowing your children to go outdoors and get dirty is one of the best things you can do for their gut health.
-There are millions of microbes in the dirt that help to diversity the microbiome.
+There are millions of microbes in the dirt that help to diversify the microbiome.

 - Cook at home.
 Cook organic meals at home using foods from your garden.
-Fresh fruits, vegetables, herbs, nuts and seeds support good gut health and boost immunity.
+Fresh fruits, vegetables, herbs, nuts, and seeds support good gut health and boost immunity.

-- G Clarke, S Grenham, P Scully, P Fitzgerald, R D Moloney, F Shanahan, T G Dinan and J F Cryan.
+- G Clarke, S Grenham, P Scully, P Fitzgerald, R D Moloney, F Shanahan, T G Dinan, and J F Cryan.
 The microbiome-gut-brain axis during early life regulates the hippocampal serotonergic system in a sex-dependent manner.
-Mol Psychiatry, June 12, 2012 DOI: 10.1038/mp.2012.77
+Mol Psychiatry, June 12, 2012, DOI: 10.1038/mp.2012.77